ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-2-1.md

-Chapter 1: Understanding Mindful Listening: Definition and Benefits of Mindful Listening
+Definition and Benefits of Mindful Listening
 ========================================================================================

 Mindful listening is a powerful practice that can enhance personal relationships, improve communication skills, and promote overall well-being.
 In this chapter, we will explore the definition and benefits of mindful listening.